-Technical specifications, such as information on physical properties and residual contents of PVC, glue, polyolefins and metals, were provided for the input materials (i.e. hot caustic washed and dried flakes, step 1).
+Technical data, such as on physical properties and residual contents of PVC, glue, polyolefins and metals, are provided for the input materials (i.e. hot caustic washed and dried flakes, step 1).
 These are produced from PET containers, e.g. bottles, previously used for food packaging, collected through post-consumer collection systems.
 However, a small fraction may originate from non-food applications, such as bottles for soap, mouth wash or kitchen hygiene agents.
-According to the applicant, the collection system and the process are managed in such a way that in the input stream this fraction will be no more than 5%, as recommended by the EFSA CEF Panel in its 'Scientific opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET intended to be used for manufacture of materials and articles in contact with food' (EFSA CEF Panel, 2011).
+According to the applicant, the collection system and the process are managed in such a way that in the input stream this fraction will be no more than 5%, as recommended by the EFSA CEF Panel in its 'Scientific Opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET intended to be used for manufacture of materials and articles in contact with food' (EFSA CEF Panel, 2011).

 The process is adequately described.
-The washing and drying of the flakes from the collected PET containers (step 1) is conducted in-house or by third parties and, according to the applicant, this step is under control.
-The EREMA Basic technology comprises the continuous decontamination reactor (step 2) and extrusion (step 3).
+The washing and drying of the flakes from the collected PET containers (step 1) is conducted in-house and, according to the applicant, this step is under control.
+The EREMA Basic technology comprises the reactor (step 2) and extrusion (step 3).
 The operating parameters of temperature, pressure and residence time have been provided to EFSA.

-A challenge test to measure the decontamination efficiency was conducted at industrial plant scale on the process step 2 (decontamination reactor).
-The reactor was operated under pressure and temperature conditions as well as residence time equivalent to those of the commercial process.
-Since step 2 was conducted with only contaminated flakes, cross-contamination could not occur.
-The Panel considered that this challenge test was performed correctly according to the recommendations of the EFSA guidelines (EFSA, 2008) and that step 2 was critical for the decontamination efficiency of the process.
-Consequently, temperature, pressure and residence time of step 2 of the process should be controlled to guarantee the performance of the decontamination (Appendix C).
+A challenge test to measure the decontamination efficiency was conducted at scale on the process step.
+The reactor was operated under pressure and temperature conditions as well as residence time equivalent to or less severe than those of the commercial process.
+The Panel considered that this challenge test was performed correctly according to the recommendations of the EFSA guidelines (EFSA, 2008) and that step was critical for the decontamination efficiency of the process.
+Consequently, temperature, pressure and residence time parameters of step of the process should be controlled to guarantee the performance of the decontamination (Appendix C).

-The decontamination efficiencies obtained for each surrogate, ranging from 97.5% to 99.8%, have been used to calculate the residual concentrations of potential unknown contaminants in PET (C{res}) according to the evaluation procedure described in the 'Scientific opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET' (EFSA CEF Panel, 2011; Appendix B).
+The decontamination efficiencies obtained for each surrogate, ranging from 97.5% to 99.8%, have been used to calculate the residual concentrations of potential unknown contaminants in PET (C{res}) according to the evaluation procedure described in the 'Scientific Opinion on the criteria to be used for safety evaluation of a mechanical recycling process to produce recycled PET' (EFSA CEF Panel, 2011; Appendix B).
 By applying the decontamination percentages to the reference contamination level of 3 mg/kg PET, the C{res} for the different surrogates was obtained (Table 2).

-According to the evaluation principles (EFSA CEF Panel, 2011), the dietary exposure must not exceed 0.0025 μ g/kg bw per day, below which the risk to human health is considered negligible.
-The C{res} value should not exceed the modelled concentration in PET (C{mod}) that could result, after 1 year at 25°C, in a migration giving rise to a dietary exposure exceeding 0.0025 μ g/kg bw per day.
-Because the recycled PET is intended for the manufacture of containers (also for drinking water), the exposure scenario for infants has been applied (water could be used to prepare infant formula).
-A maximum dietary exposure of 0.0025 μ g/kg bw per day corresponds to a maximum migration of 0.1 μ g/kg of the contaminant into the infant's food and has been used to calculate C{mod} (EFSA CEF Panel, 2011).
+According to the evaluation principles (EFSA CEF Panel, 2011), the dietary exposure must not exceed 0.0025 $\mu g/kg$ bw per day, below which the risk to human health is considered negligible.
+The C{res} value should not exceed the modelled concentration in PET (C{mod}) that, after 1 year at 25°C, results in a migration giving rise to a dietary exposure of 0.0025 $\mu g/kg$ bw per day.
+Because the recycled PET is intended for the manufacturing of articles (e.g., bottles) to be used in direct contact with drinking water, the exposure scenario for infants has been applied (water could be used to prepare infant formula).
+A maximum dietary exposure of 0.0025 $\mu g/kg$ bw per day corresponds to a maximum migration of 0.1 $\mu g/kg$ of the contaminant into the infant's food and has been used to calculate C{mod} (EFSA CEF Panel, 2011).
 C{res} reported in Table 2 is calculated for 100% recycled PET, for which the risk to human health is demonstrated to be negligible.
 The relationship between the key parameters for the evaluation scheme is reported in Appendix B.